View the Full Gallery

 In November 2019 I spoke with Amy about doing an engagement shoot for her and Gordon’s anniversary in December.
 What was a secret at one point was then a funny occurrence as they’d both had the same idea to book me for an engagement shoot.
 Torrential weather and the winter months put us off until we got together in March at Ilam Park for their engagement shoot.

-I joined Amy along with her bride tribe at her parents home on the morning of the wedding.
-A bistering day meant we had all the patio doors open for bridal prep creating a boundless area for taking photographs.
+I joined Amy along with her bride tribe, her parents and Tom the videographer at the family home on the morning of the wedding.
+A blistering day meant we had all the patio doors open for bridal prep creating a boundless area for taking photographs.
 I loved photographing in their home as there were so many personal family touches everywhere.
 Amy’s parents wedding photographs appeared frequently from room to room and they were a lovely note of times gone by.
+Amy had her David’s Bridal dress customised to have sleeves which I absolutely adored.

 As I left the bride I headed for All Saints Church in Brailsford for the service.
 I couldn’t quite believe my eyes as I drove the wedding path up to the church only to be surprised by 360 degree views of golden yellow rapeseed fields as far as the eye could see.
 This really is a church nestled in the middle of no where.
 I took my non usual place at the back of the church where I relished the opportunity to bring something new to my work.
 After the service was all done and dusted before we headed for Yeldersley Hall I just couldn’t pass up the opportunity to jump straight into those rapeseed fields and nor could Amy & Gordon.